I’ve always wondered: Why did everyone come to London? How are they doing since they left London?

 She has participated in more than fifty exhibitions as a photographer and as a representative of MUG Publishing.
 She participated in many photography projects and is expanding the field of photography education through collaboration with educational institutions.

-MUG Publishing is a Seoul-based art publisher focusing on photography and illustrations, printed matter, and more.
+MUG Publishing is Seoul-based art publisher company focusing on photography and illustrations, printed matter, and more.
 Founded by Jin Hee Bae in 2008, we have been fortunate enough to work with fantastic individuals and organizations in art, culture, education, and corporate fields.

 Starting in 2015, we have linked photographers with each other so they could communicate with artists in other mediums.
 We created promotional projects and planned exhibitions, art markets, and art books on photography.